B0bby31/Helm-Charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.

-You can then run `helm search repo gerkelznik` to see the charts.
+You can then run `helm search repo b0bby31` to see the charts.